cakephp/docs/en/views/cells.rst

 .. note::

-    Cell templates have an isolated scope do not share the same View instance as the one used to render template and layout for the current controller action or other cells.
+    Cell templates have an isolated scope that does not share the same View instance as the one used to render template and layout for the current controller action or other cells.
 Hence they are unaware of any helper calls made or blocks set in the action's template / layout and vice versa.

 Loading Cells
 =============